48K UC academic workers ready to strike for better wages Monday across 10 campuses

 BERKELEY, Calif.
-(KGO) -- A strike is looming statewide as nearly 50,000 University of California academic workers are set to walk off the job Monday -- an action that could cancel some classes only weeks ahead of final exams.
+(KGO) -- Nearly 50,000 University of California academic workers are set to walk off the job Monday in a statewide strike -- an action that could cancel some classes only weeks ahead of final exams.

 "I'm going to be on the picket line," said Margot Bezrutczyk.